railsbridge-boston/railsbridge-vm/README.md

 The Vagrantfile will allow you to rebuild the RailsBridge Boston VM from scratch.
 Run:

-    vagrant up
+    rake up

+This just runs `vagrant up`.
 The base box will be downloaded directly from Ubuntu if it hasn't already been added.
 Building Ruby takes a while, so get some coffee.

 Then, to create an image file to distribute:

-    vagrant package --output railsbridgevm.box
+    rake package

+This will create an image file name `railsbridgevm-version.box`, where the `version` is based on the tag you have checked out.

+When you are ready to make the "gold master" version that we will ask students to download, create (and push to GitHub) a tag with the year and month of the workshop (e.g. `2014-01`) before running `rake package`.
+During the process of testing an image, you can run `rake package` with an untagged commit; the version will then include its SHA and how many commits it is ahead of the last tag.

 ## What to edit in this repo